Sonni/OpenGL-Game-Engine/README.md

 - Post processing
 - 3D Sound (wav only)
 - Text
+- Simple Physics
+- Mouse picking

 Upcoming:
 - Particle system
-- Physics
+- Advanced Physics
-- Mouse picking

 3rd party libraries used by the engine is a follows:
 - SDL2 window and input handling.